PrajwalPrabhuiisc/Image-processing-assignments/README.md

 6. Generate a 𝑀×𝑁 sinusoidal image sin(2𝜋𝑢0𝑚/𝑀+2𝜋𝑣0𝑛/𝑁) for 𝑀=𝑁=1001, 𝑢0=100
 and 𝑣0=200 and compute its DFT.
 To visualize the DFT of an image take logarithm of the magnitude spectrum.
 This was done using DFT visualizer.py

+7. Image Deblurring: Deblur the images Blurred-LowNoise.png (Noise Standard Deviation (𝜎)=1), Blurred-MedNoise.png (𝜎=5) and Blurred-HighNoise.png (𝜎=10) which have been blurred by the
+kernel BlurKernel.mat using inverse filtering, constrained least squares filtering